Mortal Kombat Two Consulted Ed Boon to Choose Fatalities and Stages

 Ed Boon, the boss who checks the actors' homework 😅

 That Ed Boon has to oversee the movie's fatalities suggests the writers didn't trust their own imagination.
-Or perhaps they feared that, without his approval, Liu Kang would end up killing someone with a foam rubber punch.
+Or perhaps they feared that, without his approval, Liu Kang might end up killing someone with a foam rubber punch.
 At least, if the result is a disaster, they already have someone to blame: the video game creator.
 Of course, if the fatalities turn out well, they'll surely take the credit themselves.